330 West 42nd Street: McGraw-Hill use

+Early years

 McGraw-Hill's publishing division moved into the building by October 25, 1931.
 Six weeks later, the McGraw-Hill Book Company relocated from its longtime headquarters at 370 Seventh Avenue to the new building at 330 West 42nd Street.
 Construction had taken fourteen months from planning to completion.
 The building had initially been expected to cost $2.7 million but ran $642,000 over budget.
 As one of the tallest buildings in Hell's Kitchen at the time, the McGraw-Hill Building stood out from the rest of the neighborhood.
-The company had hoped that the building would be one of several on 42nd Street after a planned rezoning of the street that never happened.
+The company hoped the building would be one of several on 42nd Street after a planned rezoning of the street that never happened.

 Frank Gale of McGraw-Hill wrote in January 1932, three months after the building's completion, that only six of the 33 usable office stories had not been occupied by then.
-With the onset of the Great Depression, the industrial equipment on the lower floors became obsolete and was sold in January 1931.
+With the onset of the Great Depression, the industrial equipment on the lower floors was sold in January 1933.
 In addition to McGraw-Hill's headquarters, space was rented to tenants such as the J. C. Valentine Company; the Topics Publishing Company; Charles Eneu Johnson, a printer-ink supplier; Media Records, an advertising-statistics company; the International Development Corporation; the Edge Moor Iron Company; United Cigar Stores; the Home Owners' Loan Corporation; and the Adolphe Hurst Company, an importing concern.
 By 1935, the building was almost fully occupied.
-Subsequent tenants included pulp publisher Martin Goodman, who founded Timely Comics (Marvel Comics’ common name during the Golden Age) at the building during 1939, as well as soap firm Givaudan.
-McGraw-Hill suffered from financial issues of its own, occupying only 34 percent of the floor area by 1939.
+Subsequent tenants included pulp publisher Martin Goodman, who founded Timely Comics (later Marvel Comics) at the building in 1939, as well as soap firm Givaudan.
+McGraw-Hill experienced financial issues of its own, occupying only 34 percent of the floor area by 1939.